 Powder fillers come in three main types: Net Weight Fillers, Auger Fillers and Cup Fillers.
-All three have particular characteristics with advantages and disadvantages for various products including powders, granules, and even for parts counting.
+This powder-filling and dispensing equipment has particular characteristics with advantages and disadvantages for various products including powders, granules, and parts counting.
 The fact that we call these machines powder fillers is something generic to the packaging industry and not a limitation to the many applications that can be run.
-When deciding on the type of Powder filling equipment that is best suited to your application we have a number of factors to consider including speed requirements, compressibility of the product, flow characteristics, stickiness, cost of the product, irregularity of the size and shape of the product, and the range of filling needs from smallest to largest.
+When deciding on the type of powder-filling and dispensing equipment that is best suited to your application, we have a number of factors to consider including: speed requirements, compressibility of the product, flow characteristics, stickiness, cost of the product, irregularity of the size and shape of the product, and the range of filling needs from smallest to largest.
 While there is a large area of overlap between these three types of powder fillers, there are also certain products that can only be run on one type of machine.
 Please read on and we will refine these differences for you.

 Net Weight Fillers

-Net weight filling machines are distinct from auger fillers and cup fillers (both are volumetric filling machines) in that it is the only type of machine that actually weighs the product before dispensing into your container.
+Net weight powder fillers are distinct from auger fillers and cup fillers (both are volumetric filling machines) in that it is the only type of machine that actually weighs the product before dispensing into your container.
 This fact alone may help mitigate the need for a checkweigher down the line.
-A net weight filler moves product from a hopper via vibratory trays or belts depending on the type of product.
+A net-weight powder filler moves product from a hopper via vibratory trays or belts depending on the type of product.
 The product streams directly into a bucket mounted onto a load cell.
 As the weight in the bucket nears the target weight the feed system slows to a "dribble" feed rate.
 Oftentimes a second tray or belt is added that is dedicated for the dribble feed when great accuracy is required.
 When the final weight is reached the dribble feed is also turned off.
-Now the filler is on standby to dump its contents via a trap door, down a funnel and into the container or bag.
+Now the powder-filling and dispensing equipment is on standby to dump its contents via a trap door, down a funnel and into the container or bag.